Hey there! This week we're returning to GUI development with Tkinter, and in this post we're going to be getting to grips with the grid

 https://blog.tecladocode.com/side-values-in-tkinters-pack-geometry-manager/

-Why should we care about grid?
+Why should we care about grid

-As I just mentioned, we've already dedicated two posts to a different geometry manager called pack, so why do we need another one?
+As I just mentioned, we've already dedicated two posts to a different geometry manager called pack

-That's actually a really good question, and as it turns out grid is a much newer addition to Tk than pack, and was introduced to overcome some of the shortcomings of the pack geometry manager.
+geometry manager.
 It's now been a staple in Tk for two decades, so it must be doing something right!

-As I mentioned in the first post on pack, complex interfaces quickly get overwhelming when using the pack geometry manager, because it can become hard to mentally keep track of how the various widgets in a given container interact.
+geometry manager, because it can become hard to mentally keep track of how the various widgets in a given container interact.
 There are a lot of moving parts, and a lot of pieces of configuration to keep track of.

-grid is a lot more hands on than pack, so we have to rely less on Tkinter automatically negotiating an acceptable layout for all of the relevant widgets.
-With grid, we instead define a 2-dimensional table structure, and we tell widgets to occupy certain cells withing that table.
+, we instead define a 2-dimensional table structure, and we tell widgets to occupy certain cells withing that table.
 This makes it a lot easier to reason about widget placement in more elaborate interfaces.

-A minor downside is that we generally have to specify more information up front, so pack and its very succinct layout definitions is still great for simpler interfaces.
+A minor downside is that we generally have to specify more information up front, so pack

-Without further ado, let's start looking at how to work with grid to position our widgets.
+Without further ado, let's start looking at how to work with grid

 Defining the grid

-The first step when using grid is often to define the nature of the actual grid: the 2-dimensional table we'll use to position widgets.
+is often to define the nature of the actual grid: the 2-dimensional table we'll use to position widgets.

-The configuration for the grid is done in a parent container, rather than on the grid aligned widgets themselves.
+aligned widgets themselves.
 This makes a lot of sense, because the configuration we define here is common to all of those widgets.
 All the widgets need to worry about is where they sit within this table.

 Defining a grid is not strictly necessary, and if we don't supply one, Tkinter will infer a table structure from the configuration we supply to the child widgets.
 More on this in a little bit.

-We have two methods available to us for defining the layout of the grid: columnconfigure and rowconfigure.
+We have two methods available to us for defining the layout of the grid: columnconfigure

 They both have the same parameters, but as the names imply, they control different dimensions of the grid.

-Most of the time, you're going to specify two pieces of configuration for columnconfigure and rowconfigure: the columns or rows you're configuring, and the weights of those columns or rows.
+Most of the time, you're going to specify two pieces of configuration for columnconfigure

-The weight of a row or column determines how much of the available space a row or column should occupy relative to the other rows or columns.
-For example, a column with a weight of 2 will be twice as wide as a column with a weight of 1, assuming there's space for the widgets to fit.
+of a row or column determines how much of the available space a row or column should occupy relative to the other rows or columns.
+For example, a column with a weight

 In code, we might define two columns like this, where the container for our widgets is the root container: